 Form: GI-03-R

 This page allows you to edit and add information for building and structures at your facility.
-Select the check box next to No Buildings/Structures at this facility if this statement is true.
-Otherwise, you may not continue until all mandatory fields are entered.
+Answer the question “Are there Buildings or Structures at this facility?”.
+If the answer is Yes, you may not continue until all mandatory fields are entered.
+Any SI removed during the e-Service process will not require entries unless otherwise mandatory fields.

 Click Add New Record for buildings that are not listed.